JamesRichards07/Bug-Tracker/README.md

 ## Only the back-end of this project has been posted.
 Please see below on how to use this project until the front end is completed.

 ### Getting Started
-1. Add and a .env file to access the postgres database and creation of a JWT: db_pw = <db-password-goes-here>
+1. Add a .env file to access the postgres database and creation of a JWT: db_pw = db-password-goes-here
-    JWT_KEY = <private-key-goes-here>
+    JWT_KEY = private-key-goes-here
 2. Start up docker using "docker compose up"
 3. http://localhost:3000 used to access site.
 4. Use Postman or other Restful API test programs